marichards/Dvh_Model/README.md

 [solution, cc_model] = maxGrowthOnCC(model, true, true)
 ```

 Unlike the previous simulation, we returned the model, which differs from the one we started with in that it is configured to grow under syntrophic (CC media) conditions.
+We also now return a figure entitled `CC_solution.svg`, which plots the major fluxes from the solution.
+This plot is appropriately titled for a given media condition and by default, it appears in the working directory.